The W-Operator: A Volterra Fractional Time Operator with Sharp Bernstein Threshold and Regularized Memory: Conclusion

 The application to a $W$-fractional diffusion equation illustrates how the parameter $\beta$ induces a scale-dependent relaxation of spectral modes, interpolating between purely fractional and more classical diffusion regimes.

 Several directions for future research naturally emerge from this work.
-These include a deeper spectral analysis of the $W$-resolvent family, rigorous parameter-continuity results in $(\alpha,\beta)$, extensions to nonlinear problems driven by ${}^{W}D_{t}^{\alpha,\beta}$, and systematic numerical investigations based on convolution quadrature and related time discretization schemes.
+These include a deeper spectral analysis of the $W$-resolvent family, rigorous parameter-continuity results in $(\alpha,\beta)$, possible complete-Bernstein refinements, extensions to nonlinear problems driven by ${}^{W}D_{t}^{\alpha,\beta}$, and systematic numerical investigations based on convolution quadrature and related time discretization schemes.